14 Home Page. The Weld Industry 15

 of duplex and stainless steels

-The most common stainless steel used in chemical tankers is the duplex grade 2205, but type 316LN steel is sometimes also used.
-The duplex steel, however, has the great advantage of offering a combination of high strength and excellent corrosion resistance, which allows plate thickness to be reduced by as much as 30%.
+The most common stainless gradel used in chemical tankers is the duplex grade 2205, and 316LN steel is also common.
+The duplex steels in contrast to the austenitic grades have a great advantage in that they provided high strength with excellent corrosion resistance, which allows the plate thickness to be reduced by as much as 30%.

 Weld Data for Duplex.